 I always love cream products, but sometimes, even on my dry skin, they're not the most long-lasting.
 But with these, perhaps because of those "blurring powders," they actually set down and become like a second skin.
 They still look dewy and fresh, but they don't feel tacky to the touch.
 They last all day long on me, and usually blush is one of the first things my face eats up during the day.
 Haze even has a slight staining effect on my pale skin - it washes off at the end of the day, but it just helps keep it on that much better.

 I also think these are the perfect four shades for Glossier to start out with because each one corresponds to a Generation G Sheer Matte Lipstick Shade - I'll be posting pictures of the pairs on my Instagram soon.
 Beam and Cake make the perfect peachy pair, Puff and Like create a soft romantic pink look, Dusk and Leo give you all the 90s brown vibes, and Haze and Jam make it look like you were just running through a blueberry patch eating all the berries.

-The Cloud Paints are $18 for one or $30 for 2 - just use the code 2BLUSH at checkout.
-If you shop through my rep page, you can get 20% off your first order (the 2BLUSH code won't apply, but 20% off saves you more money anyway).
+The Cloud Paints are $18 for one or $30 for 2.
+If you shop through my rep page, you can get 10% off your first order.
 As a disclaimer I do make a commission on orders through my page, so if that makes you uncomfortable you can just shop through the normal Glossier website!

 Glossier Cloud Paint Cream Blushes were sent to me for consideration, but all opinions are my own.
 Please see my disclaimer for more information.